CircuitVerse/Blog/content/posts/Niladri_Phase_1_Report.md

 A new pinia store timingDiagramStore was implemented to maintain the data flow for the timing diagram.

 ### Typescript Integration in smaller files
-some smaller files that were previously in javascript have been converted to typescript as the changes were very minimal, I committed them in a single branch only.
+some smaller files that were previously in javascript have been converted to typescript as the changes were very minimal, We committed them in a single branch only.

 **References**